Bad Customer Service, Change to Win!

 Two Service Winners

 In my recent interactions with companies, very few employees were accountable, responsible, or exhibited self-leadership to get the job done well, no matter what.
-However, Andrew K. and the rest of the crew out of the Woodbury, MN office of Men Two and Truck did a great job, start to finish.
+However, Andrew K. and the rest of the crew out of the Woodbury, MN office of Two Men and a Truck did a great job, start to finish.
 They have a 4.9 rating on Google.
 Superb!
 And Tony at Geek Squad did fabulous work–excellent communicator!
 He knows more about customer service than any CEO I ever met!